neo-project/docs/docs/en-us/node/gui/advanced.md

 ## Voting

-Each NEO node can vote for the candidates.
+Each Neo node can vote for the candidates.
 The number of NEO in the current voting account will be automatically calculated as the number of the candidate's votes.
 For example, if you vote for a candidate from an account that has 100 NEO, the candidate receives 100 votes.
 If NEO in the account is spent after the vote, the candidate' votes will simultaneously be decreased to the current NEO balance.

 To vote:

-1. In NEO-GUI home page click `Advanced` -> `Vote`
+1. In Neo-GUI home page click `Advanced` -> `Vote`
 2. Choose the account to vote
 3. In the Candidates field, enter the public key of the candidate to vote.
 4. Click `OK`.